anbox-cloud/discourse-docs/howto/update/upgrade-appliance.md

 ![Upgrade the appliance|690x435](https://assets.ubuntu.com/v1/1093e239-update_appliance.png)

- or with the `anbox-cloud-appliance status` command you used above:
+ or with the same `anbox-cloud-appliance status` command that you used earlier:

     status: maintenance
     progress: 40